IgniteUI/igniteui-docfx/en/components/charts/chart-types-pie.md

 <div class="divider--half"></div>

-### How to Show Percentage in Pie Chart Legend
+## How to Show Percentage in Pie Chart Legend

 In this example, the Pie chart is comparing market share between common household utilities.

 <!-- TODO -->

-### Angular Advanced Pie Chart Show Percentage in Legend Example
+## Angular Pie Chart Styling

 <!-- TODO -->